 This is how we celebrate student birthdays in our classroom.

 I have a selection of various birthday books that I allow the birthday child to choose from and then I read the chosen book to the entire class.
-The latest book by Laura Numeroff; If You Give a Pig a Party is also an excellent birthday book.
+If You Give a Pig a Party by Laura Numeroff is also an excellent birthday book.

 The birthday box is a very simple and easy storage solution to house your birthday supplies; I decided to create the “birthday box” when I ran out of storage in my classroom.
 It’s not only a great storage solution, it also makes a nice decorative and conversation piece.
 Wrap the bottom of a copy paper box in birthday wrapping paper, then wrap the lid separately, don’t forget to add a decorative bow on top.
 Inside the box there are birthday read alouds, birthday vests, birthday cards and prizes, and a musical birthday cake.